US STOCKS-Nasdaq gains on tech stocks, hopes for more stimulus | Business

 Wall Street's main indexes have hit record highs recently on prospects of the $1.9 trillion relief bill that aims to jump start the U.S. economy, while a largely better-than-expected earnings season also has bolstered sentiment.
 Analysts now expect fourth-quarter earnings for S&P 500 firms to grow 3%, versus a 10.3% decline forecast at the beginning of January, per Refinitiv data.
 Stocks are trading with high multiples, raising fears the market is overvalued.

-Walt Disney Co was nearly flat ahead of its results after market close.
-Pinterest Inc rallied after a report said Microsoft Corp approached the image-sharing company in recent months about a potential buyout.
-The negotiations were, however, currently not active, according to the report.
+Walt Disney Co rose 0.7% ahead of its results after market close.
+Pinterest Inc rallied 7.3% after a report said Microsoft Corp approached the image-sharing company in recent months about a potential buyout.
+However, the negotiations were currently not active, the report said.

+Declining issues outnumbered advancing ones on the NYSE by a 1.08-to-1 ratio; on Nasdaq, a 1.22-to-1 ratio favored decliners.
+The S&P 500 posted 45 new 52-week highs and no new lows; the Nasdaq Composite recorded 292 new highs and nine new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)